 The orbiter at Jupiter

-On Dec.
-7, 1995 (the same day the descent probe was released), the main spacecraft went into orbit around Jupiter to begin its scheduled 23-month, 11-orbit tour, including 10 close satellite encounters.
-A serious problem had arisen with the spacecraft during its interplanetary cruise: the planned deployment of Galileo's 4.8m-wide high-gain antenna had failed, forcing the use of a low-gain antenna with a much lower data transmission capacity.
+On 7 December 1995 (the same day the descent probe was released), the main spacecraft went into orbit around Jupiter to begin its scheduled 23-mo, 11-orbit tour, including 10 close satellite encounters.
+A serious problem had arisen with the spacecraft during its interplanetary cruise: the planned deployment of Galileo's 4.8-meter-wide high-gain antenna had failed, forcing the use of a low-gain antenna with a much lower data transmission capacity.
 However, although this was a blow, it was softened by the skill of technicians on Earth who devised data compression strategies and other ways around the hardware limitations.

 JPL (Jet propulsion Laboratory) designed and developed the Galileo orbiter spacecraft and operated the mission, Ames Research Center developed the atmospheric probe, and the German government was a partner in the mission through its provision of the propulsion subsystem and two science experiments.1

 1. Harland, David.
 Jupiter Odyssey: The Story of NASA's Galileo Mission.
 New York: Springer Verlag (2000).